Takiro/easy-romfilter/README.md

 `-s`, `--simulate`		Only output what would happen but do not actually copy files or create directories.
 Very useful if you just want try out if everything works fine.

-`-r tags`, `--regions tags` Takes a comma seperated list of region/langue tags and assumes it is orderd descending by priority.
-Example `-r U,UK,E`,... would try to find a US version of a game, and use UK in case there is no US version availiable.
+`-r tags`, `--regions tags` Takes a comma separated list of region/language tags and assumes it is ordered descending by priority.
+Example `-r U,UK,E`,... would try to find a US version of a game, and use UK in case there is no US version available.
 If there is no UK version it uses the European and so on.
-Dfault is `U,UK,E,J`
+Default is `U,UK,E,J`

 `-v`					Increase how much output the program should generate.
 You can use it up to three times by just adding one to another. `-vvv`